Gustavus von Tempsky: The Taranaki Wars

 The local Maori returned his sword sheath to his widow.
 It is now held by the Thomsons in Hawkes Bay.

 After the loss of their leader, his unit fell apart.
 Many of the men mutinied and then deserted, refusing to serve under any other commander.
 At the end of September, the 5th Division of the Armed Constabulary was disbanded and never reformed.

 Family

-His widow, Emelia, died in 1900.
-His daughter lived in New Zealand.
+His widow, Emilia, died in 1900.
+His daughter Lina lived in New Zealand.
 Two of his three sons, Ronald and Louis, moved to Hawaii, where they became ranchers.
 Louis managed the Haleakala Ranch.
 Armine von Tempsky, a daughter of Louis, became one of Hawaii's best-known writers.
 They sometimes used the alternative spelling of their name: Tempski.

 More descendants of Gustavus von Tempsky remain in New Zealand, especially in the Hawkes Bay area through the Thomson family.

 In 1948, Edmund L. Kowalczyk published in the Polish American Historical Association about Tempsky and erroneously claimed him as "One of the most colorful Polish Argonauts...born in Lignice 1828."